 Before we start: What is the niche of your blog?

-If you’re having trouble finding your niche or have not settled on one yet, check out our post on: How To Find Your Blogging Niche.
+If you’re having trouble finding your niche or have not settled on one yet, check out our post: How To Find Your Blogging Niche.

-Assuming that you have found the niche you want to be in, let’s get your domain name handled.
+Assuming that you have found the niche you want to be in, let’s find you that great blog name!

 How to Come Up With a Great Blog Name